Who has access to your medical records?

 There may be occasions where price changes are implemented and these can occur without warning.
 However, I will uphold the advertised price on the day of your booking.

-If you are experiencing difficulty with any content, require assistance with any part of my website, or would like to request any information in an accessible alternative format, please contact me at 07771311791 during normal business hours or through your client portal and I will be happy to assist.
+If you are experiencing difficulty with any content, require assistance with any part of my website, or would like to request any information in an accessible alternative format, please email me at email@example.com during normal business hours or message me through your client portal and I will be happy to assist.